What good is an addition to your house if you can’t use it all the time?

 Then, we headed out, leaving our homeowners to sit and relax in their perfectly climate-controlled lounge, basking in that all that natural light and wonderful peace and quiet.

 Ductless Mini Split Installation In Kuna, ID

+Snowflake Air has a reputation as one of the best mini split installers in Kuna, ID and across Boise Metro.
 Want to learn more about how ductless heating and cooling can work in your sunroom, addition, garage, or any part of the house?
-If so, call or email Snowflake Heating and Air today for a free consultation!
+If so, call or email us today for a free consultation!